-3.6 Ecological Emergency Action Plan
+3.5 Ecological Emergency Action Plan

 This is the first Ecological Emergency Action Plan to be developed in response to the Ecological Emergency Declaration made in 2020.
-Work to develop this plan was delayed by a combination of Covid and staff shortages, but staff are now in post and demonstrating their worth.
+Work to develop this plan was delayed by a combination of Covid and staff shortages.
 It should be noted that this new plan builds on a considerable body of natural environment work by the Council and partners over a number of years.